|MAN ND323F (A95)|

 The bus was displayed with the SBS Transit Operator Logo during the Seletar Bus Depot Carnival in January 2018.
 In March 2018, the bus was transferred to Bedok North Bus Depot.
-The trial began on 2 April 2018 on Bus Service 7 and is expected to last for at least 3 months.
+The trial began on 2 April 2018 on Bus Service 7.
 It is based out of SBS Transit’s Bedok North Bus Depot.

 As compared to older MAN A95 buses, the exterior styling of the MAN Lion’s City DD L Concept Bus bears new styling elements, most notably the large grey stripe on both sides of the bus.
 The larger headlamp design was likely inspired from MAN Trucks.
 The livery curves on the upper deck and angled livery overlaying the rear windows makes for a more sleek design with minimal structural modifications.

 As a result of its long length, a steerable tag axle allows the bus to navigate corners with greater ease.
 In the above photo, the bus makes a tight left turn into Toa Payoh Bus Interchange, and the last axle can be seen at a slight angle.
 The feature is not new; older 3-axle Volvo Olympian buses had the feature on their middle axles.